Baltic Horizons: Ultimate 12 Days in Estonia, Latvia, and Lithuania

 Overnight stay

-The chic restaurant at Tallink Hotel in Riga presents a breakfast buffet along with a diverse range of international cuisines.
+The chic restaurant at Tallink Hotel in Riga offered a breakfast buffet along with a diverse range of international cuisines.
 Additionally, the hotel features amenities such as a sauna and a hot tub for guests to enjoy.

 Riga Old Town, Latvia; Baltic Road Trip Itinerary